 IRA Charitable Distribution

 If you are 70½ or older you may be interested in an opportunity to contribute to the University while lowering the taxes on your IRA withdrawals.
-An IRA Charitable Distribution is a way you can support education at the University and reduce your taxable income.
+An IRA Charitable Distribution is a way you can support education at the University.

 "I made a gift directly from my IRA to establish an endowed scholarship in memory of my beloved wife.
 This was a meaningful and tax-savvy way to invest in the future of deserving students."